rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 This document is divided into headings for easier screen reader navigation.
 Read below to get started.
 #Note:

 The downloaded zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
-Please refer to this downloaded folder, called Pro Tools Accessibility Scripts Master, when reading this document.
+Please refer to this downloaded folder, called "Pro Tools Accessibility Scripts Master", when reading this document.

 #Installation
 These scripts rely on a third party program, called Keyboard Maestro.
 Download instructions are below.